-- 6. That the Department presents further information to the Commission by July 2019 on the conformance to the theoretical distribution of time since fire for each LMU. - 7.
-That the Department reviews KPI 7 following the performance review as detailed in the FMP in consultation with the Commission by January 2020. - 8.
-That the Department reviews the measurement protocols and prioritisation process for weeds and pests by January 2020; and provides further information to the Commission by January 2021 detailing the distribution or density of priority pests and weeds in the FMP area. - 9.
-That an investigation be undertaken to improve the effectiveness of road closures to reduce the impact of unauthorised road access on compromising the disease status of protectable areas. - 10.
-That the Department provides information annually to the Commission on compliance of operations with Hygiene Management Plans. - 11.
-That the Department continues to investigate opportunities for improving stream conditions through cost-effective management activities. - 12.
-That there is a continued focus of research towards understanding the implications of a drying climate on ecological function, biodiversity and forest health including consideration of treatments to improve the forests resilience in a future dryer climate. - 13.
-That the Department engages and collaborates with research providers to prioritise and integrate research and monitoring programs to inform and improve climate adaptation and mitigation, with the aim of meeting information needs to support the development of the next FMP. - 14.
-That the Department prioritises reporting on carbon stores over the coming years so that this information will be available for the next draft FMP. - 15.
-That the FPC prioritises the implementation of FMP management activities supporting the utilisation of allowable other bole volumes in jarrah forest to meet the forest health and productive capacity objectives of the FMP. - 16.
-That additional funding be sought and allocated towards maintaining the strategic road and bridge network to ensure safety for road users and access for bushfire suppression. - 17.
-That the Department and the FPC present further information to the Commission for KPIs where the performance review target was not achieved or only achieved some of the time, as well as addressing the recommendations of this report, annually by 30 September effective from 2019.
+- 11. That an investigation be undertaken to improve the effectiveness of road closures to reduce the impact of unauthorised road access on compromising the disease status of protectable areas. - 12.
+That the Department provides an annual consolidated compliance monitoring report on the number of operations with a Hygiene Management Plan and the implementation of those plans. - 13.
+That the Department continue to investigate opportunities for improving stream conditions through cost-effective management activities. - 14.
+That there is a continued focus of research towards understanding the implications of a drying climate on ecological function, biodiversity and forest health including consideration of treatments to improve the forests resilience in a future dryer climate. - 15.
+That the Department engages and collaborates with research providers to prioritise and integrate research and monitoring programs to inform and improve climate adaptation and mitigation, with the aim of meeting information needs to support the development of the next FMP. - 16.
+That the Department prioritise reporting on carbon stores over the coming years so that this information will be available for the next draft FMP. - 17.
+That the FPC prioritises the implementation of FMP management activities supporting the utilisation of allowable other bole volumes in jarrah forest to meet the forest health and productive capacity objectives of the FMP. - 18.
+That additional funding be sought and allocated towards maintaining the strategic road and bridge network to ensure safety for road users and access for bushfire suppression. - 19.
+That the Department and the FPC present a progress report to the Commission for KPIs where the performance review target was not achieved or only achieved some of the time, as well as addressing the recommendations of this report, annually by 30 September effective from 2019.